Write a Book Template: Exploring How to Structure a Book

 • The first scene introduces essential aspects of the story and grabs readers with an intense need to know what happens next.

-• These critical details convey what the story is about, establish the actions required for upcoming events (e.g., characters and settings), and entertains (i.e., maintains readers’ interest).
+• These critical details convey what the story is about, establish the actions required for upcoming events (e.g., characters and settings), and entertain (i.e., maintain readers’ interest).

 • The HOOK is the first opportunity to make the hero appealing (i.e., likable), and he or she does something that humanizes the character.
 Likewise, the hero does something that hints at one or more of his or her flaws.